-It's common to get paint nearly you didn't intend to when making art.
+It's common to get paint nearly you didn't intend to when making art on art canvas.
 While scan fluently washes off the paint, acrylic makeup is different.
 It dries reasonably snappily, so if you accidentally get it nearly you do not want, you should act presto to remove it while it's still wet.
 It's not insolvable to remove when it's dry, but it'll be a bit tricker.

 Note on Removing Acrylic Paint From Wood